leonccao/OnlineJudge-Solutions/Leetcode/README.md

 2-D for-loop.
 `f[p][q]` stands for the value from pos p to pos q.
 Its value is larger than 0 if it is valid, less than 0 if not.

+## 857. Minimum Cost to Hire K Workers (Hard)

+First we define ratio = wage / quality.

+What we want to achieve here is to find K workers so than the product of largest ratio and quality sum is the smallest.

+We can sort all workers by their ratios, then enumerate the ratio from smallest to largest.
+If the ratio now is ratio[p], then we need to find the smallest k qualities from 1-p.

+When p increases, how to find the k smallest qualities quickly?
+Use PriorityQueue.